Can’t get Started? 5 Ideas for How to Start a New Home Design or Remodeling Project

 There’s no rush – this is a big thing you’re doing, and you don’t want to wish later on you’d taken more time with it.

 It’s tempting to stop designing once you have a layout that seems to work, but that’s not how good design happens.

 Instead, consciously avoid finishing your design – even if you like where it’s going – until you’ve looked at a lot of other options.

-Getting started is hard – staring at that blank sheet of paper, wondering what to do next.
+Starting a new home design or remodeling project is hard – staring at that blank sheet of paper, wondering what to do next.
 But believe me, we’ve all been there.
 Just remember that the direction you take at the start is far less important than just getting moving.